Church organizations in the United States are non-profit corporations.

 Corporations are artificial entities, having certain rights and responsibilities.
-Authorized officers of the corporation are empowered to own property, construct buildings, and buy and sell vehicles.
+Authorized officers of the corporation are empowered to transact business, such as purchasing property, incurring indebtedness, and purchasing vehicles.

-In many cases, the authorized officers of a church are the pastors and deacons, who therefore perform spiritual duties as well as govern the business affairs of a corporation.
+In many cases, the legally authorized officers of a church organization are the pastors and deacons, who therefore perform spiritual duties as well as govern the business affairs of a corporation.

 For a church to incorporate, it must have a constitution.
 A church constitution is a legal document.
 It defines the corporation (church) and lays out its bylaws, such as who is eligible for membership.